Stage one: should we start a review?

-- Would a failure to review the decision leave the public at real risk of harm from the nurse or midwife?
+- Would a failure to review the decision leave the public at real risk of harm from the nurse, midwife or nursing associate?

-- Does the nurse or midwife currently pose a risk to the health, safety or wellbeing of the public, which requires some form of restriction on their registration?
+- Does the nurse, midwife or nursing associate currently pose a risk to the health, safety or wellbeing of the public, which requires some form of restriction on their registration?

-- Is the regulatory concern about clinical issues which are so serious that they can’t be remedied, meaning we need to take action to uphold public confidence?
+- Is the regulatory concern about clinical issues which are so serious that they can’t be addressed, meaning we need to take action to uphold public confidence?

-- If the regulatory concern is not about clinical practice, has the nurse or midwife done something that raises fundamental questions about their trustworthiness as a registered professional, meaning we need to take action to uphold standards and confidence?
+- If the regulatory concern is not about clinical practice, has the nurse, midwife or nursing associate done something that raises fundamental questions about their trustworthiness as a registered professional, meaning we need to take action to uphold standards and confidence?

-Necessary to prevent injustice to the nurse or midwife
+Necessary to prevent injustice to the nurse, midwife or nursing associate

-This consideration is only likely to be relevant where a nurse or midwife has been given advice or issued with a warning as part of the case examiners no case to answer decision or undertakings have been recommended which the nurse or midwife cannot accept.
+This consideration is only likely to be relevant where a nurse, midwife or nursing associate has been given advice or issued with a warning as part of the case examiners no case to answer decision or undertakings have been recommended which the nurse, midwife or nursing associate cannot accept.

 The Registrar will consider: